ImnIrdst/ACM-Challenge-2015/README.md

 ## Diffrent Policies for Sending Hunters
+* Keep Hunters Watching (Turning Around) on Gold Till One Of the Miners Get There.
 * Send two hunters with each other and use them for side attacks.
 * Send Hunters to kill other Miners (and Hunters).
 * Send Hunters to protect Minters.
-* Fire low amount of arrows.
+* Fire a few amount of arrows.

 ## Policies for each target (gold or hunt)
 * have diffrent grids per diffrent types of target.